 We were founded in 2009 based on innovative science conducted by Sir Greg Winter and Professor Christian Heinis.
 Sir Greg Winter is a pioneer in monoclonal antibodies and, in 2018, was awarded a Nobel Prize in chemistry for the invention of the technology underpinning our proprietary phage display screening platform that we use to identify Bicycles.
-From our founding through 31 December 2021, we have generated substantial intellectual property, including four patent families directed to novel scaffolds, 15 patent families directed to our platform technology, 88 patent families directed to bicyclic peptides and related conjugates, and 15 patent families directed to methods of making or using certain bicyclic peptide conjugates for treating various indications.
-As of 31 December 2021, our trademark portfolio consisted of 46 trademark registrations across 4 territories (the United Kingdom, European Union, United States and Japan) as well as a number of pending applications for new trademarks.
+From our founding through 31 December 2022, we have generated substantial intellectual property, including four patent families directed to novel scaffolds and linkers, 12 patent families directed to our platform technology, 75 composition of matter patent families directed to bicyclic peptides and related conjugates, and 12 patent families directed to later inventions relating to such bicyclic peptides and related conjugates, such as methods of making or using certain bicyclic peptide conjugates for treating various indications.
+As of 31 December 2022, our trademark portfolio consisted of 67 trademark registrations across four territories (the United Kingdom, European Union, United States and Japan) as well as a number of pending applications for new trademarks.
 The work we have conducted in developing Bicycles and our proprietary screening platform have created substantial know-how that we believe provides us with a competitive advantage.